langalex/couch_potato/README.md

 This will actually run your map/reduce functions in a JavaScript interpreter, passing the arguments as JSON and converting the results back to Ruby.
 For more examples see the [spec](http://github.com/langalex/couch_potato/blob/master/spec/unit/rspec_matchers_spec.rb).

 In order for this to work you must have the `js` executable in your PATH.
 This is usually part of the _spidermonkey_ package/port.
 (On MacPorts that's _spidemonkey_, on Linux it could be one of _libjs_, _libmozjs_ or _libspidermonkey_).
-When you installed CouchDB via your packet manager Spidermonkey should already be there.
+When you installed CouchDB via your package manager Spidermonkey should already be there.

 ### Helping out